-If you could get a device that costs less than a sandwich but could save you and your family’s lives, wouldn’t you be interested?
-Emergency window breakers (also called safety hammers, escape tools, or rescue tools) are inexpensive, portable devices designed to prevent people from being trapped inside a car after an accident.
+Wouldn’t you be interested if you could get a device that costs less than a sandwich but could save you and your family’s lives?
+Emergency window breakers (safety hammers, escape tools, or rescue tools) are inexpensive, portable devices designed to prevent people from being trapped inside a car after an accident.

-Which is the best emergency window breaker?
-There are a lot of options available, so the best emergency window breaker for you will depend on your budget and the features you want.
-However, some of the best-rated choices include:
+Many options are available, so the best emergency window breaker for you will depend on your budget and the features you want.
+However, some of the best-rated choices include the following:

 - Resqme: The Original Keychain Car Escape Tool